-- An official phone number for getting in touch with the organisation.
+- An official phone number for getting in touch with the organization.

-- The full name and official title of the organisational touch.
+- The full name and official title of the organizational touch.

-- The signature of the organisational touch, as well as the date and location of signing.
+- The signature of the organizational touch, as well as the date and location of signing.

 You’ll need to print the file, sign it, and then scan or fax it back to the California Agricultural Experiment Station.
 (Electronic transfers are not permitted.)